lionzan/Exponential-Ocean/exampleSite/content/leaders-invite/_index.md

 People tend to think that they can do just so much for Ocean Sustainability with their individual actions, and I want to inspire them with examples of people like you who managed to multiply their impact exponentially.

-I would like to invite you to an interview with me, to talk about this and help me inspire other people to find their own way to multiply their impact.
-Please reach out via [leaders@zangrando.com](mailto:leaders@zangrando.com "leaders@zangrando.com") and let's multiply our impact even further.
+I would like to invite you to an interview with me, to talk about this and help me inspire other people to find their own way to be impactful.
+Please reach out via [leaders@zangrando.com](mailto:leaders@zangrando.com "leaders@zangrando.com") and let's multiply our impact even further!

 I look forward to speaking soon.